 You will be kept updated on this process.
 In the case that any position adjustments are required to create a balanced hanging plan and symmetrical variation in frame sizes, your curator will advise you and send back to you the entire set on images with new POS numbering.

 After you receive the files and the confirmed go ahead, you may then use the returned image files to upload to the system here.
 There are instructions for each field available in the upload area.
 You may want to prepare your image titles and captions in advance before commencing the uploads, but you can return to complete any remaining fields at a later time.

 Your initial Exhibition Upload Area will be similar to that shown below:

 Normally exhibitions will comprise of just one section and you may leave the default “1” in this field.
-However, if your exhibition is formed from two or more sections (max 5) or contains different subject matter or series that should be separated, you will indicate the number of sections that form the exhibition in the field shown “I“.
-When you activate this option, you are required to add section titles and descriptions relevant for each section.
+However, if your exhibition is formed from two or more sections (max 5) or contains different subject matter or series that should be separated, you will indicate the number of sections that form the exhibition in the field shown “M“.
+When you activate this option, you are required to add section titles and descriptions relevant to each section.